therealozp/class-notes/comp arch/instruction pipelining.md

 - but still does not do anything for latency (time from start to finish) per instruction
 - the potential speedup is the number of stages

+**latency** is the time from start to finish for a given task, while **throughput** is the number of tasks completed in a given unit time.

 however, due to the characteristics of instruction pipelining:
 - the unbalanced lengths of pipe stages reduces speedup
 - "filling" the pipeline and "draining" it (such as, on branch instructions) also reduces speedup